-In the fullness of time, this Encyclopaedia will stand as a standard daily reference tool of scholars of theology and religion everywhere.
+In its full form, the Encyclopaedia will stand as a standard daily reference tool of scholars of theology and religion everywhere:

-- Articles will be historically informed, but conceptually focused
+- Articles will be historically informed, but conceptually focused.

-- They will engage the best of recent scholarship, and be kept up to date by their authors after publication
+- They will engage the best of recent scholarship, and be kept up to date by their authors after publication.

-- They will be fully peer-reviewed and expertly edited
+- They will be fully peer-reviewed and expertly edited.

 The Encyclopaedia will be organized to encourage organic growth, leading to intellectually creative juxtapositions of scholarship and the establishment of mutually informing relationships between articles.